 Holiday debt is no different; it just puts a festive spin on the money you borrow.

-It can include personal loans, lines of credit, and credit cards you take out specifically to help pay for gifts, goodies, and other seasonal delights.
+It can include personal loans, online lines of credit, and credit cards you take out specifically to help pay for gifts, goodies, and other seasonal delights.

 All too easily, credit can become a crutch during the holidays.
 It fills in the gaps of your spending plan, so you can stock up on gifts, food, and decorations.